karenfreemansmith/LHP-IntroWk1-HelloWorld/README.md

 ### Description
 __*A page to say hello in many languages.*__

-Project based on a beginning exercise from [Epicocus](http://epicodus.com) to learn Git and GitHub, expanded by combining with with bootstrap and flashcard exercises.
+Project based on a beginning exercise from [Epicocus](http://epicodus.com) to learn Git and GitHub.
+Expanded by combining with with bootstrap and flashcard exercises.
+And added language API to manage phrases and turned it into a single page app.

 ### Setup/Installation
 *None required.
 Clone or download and extract to use*